Stand Up Dude

 At the end of the book, we see Theo accomplish his desires: he studies journalism at university and becomes a novelist.
 While he's not very successful, he gets to pursue what he loves.
 He's married to Turtle, even though he spent most of the Westing game with a crush on her older sister.
-They've decided not to have children; although they'd both like them, they don't want to take the chance of giving someone else Chris's disease.
+They've decided not to have children (although they'd both like them) because they don't want to take the chance of passing down Chris's disease.
 That's Theo: responsible and always thinking of others first.